jameshughes89/cs101/site/assignments/zombies/zombies.rst

 To perform a simulation step properly, one must consider that the world has a *before* state, which is the state of the world before the simulation step occurs, and an *after* state, which is the state of the world after the simulation step.
+To do this easily, a copy of the before state can be made (see the provided ``copy_world`` function) such that your program has two versions of the world for the execution of the step of the simulation.
 Information for the simulation step is retrieved from the *before* state, and all changes to the world will be put into the *after* state.

 Consider the below image as an example.
 In the *before state*, cities 0 and 2 are infected, and cities 1, 3, and 4 are not infected.
 If during the simulation step city 0 were to become cured, and cities 1 and 4 become infected, the changes are made to the *after* state while the *before* state is left alone, unchanged.
+Again, note that *before state* and *after state* are two separate world (two lists of cities).

 .. image:: before_after_states.png